 Fluid Model - We now analyze the infinite system using a fluid model.
-In the fluid model, elements stay in the system for an exponentially-distributed duration of average 1, and therefore the departure rate from each bucket is proportional to the bucket size.
-In addition, when an element departs, a new element is inserted into the hash table (or in the overflow list if the corresponding bucket is full).
-As explained in Section 2, the arrival rate to each bucket is therefore $ch = \lim{n \to \infty} \frac{n}{m}$.
+In the fluid model, as in the finite continuoustime model, elements stay in the system for an exponentiallydistributed duration of average 1, and therefore the departure rate from each bucket is proportional to the bucket size.
+In addition, when an element departs, a new element in inserted into the hash table (or in the overflow list if the corresponding bucket is full).
+As explained in Section II, the arrival rate to each bucket is therefore $ch = \lim{n\to\infty} \frac{n}{m}$.

-The following theorem, which is based on the M/M/h/h continuous-time Markov process [15], shows the performance of the scheme under the fluid model.
-(The full proof is in Appendix A.2).
+The following theorem, which is based on the M/M/h/h continuous-time Markov process [14], shows the performance of the scheme under the fluid model.
+(The full proof is in Appendix A-C).

-Theorem 2.
-In the fluid model,
+Theorem 3: In the fluid model,